Parent to Parent

 Support

 A team of support workers help parents on a one to one basis and are available to any family caring for a child with an additional need in the Dundee, Angus and Perth and Kinross area.
 This may be a physical disability, learning difficulty, sensory difficulties, long-term illness or an emotional difficulty linked to the child's disability.
-Referrals are allocated to the most appropriate support worker who will make contact with the family as soon as she is able to offer support.

 Neonatal/Community support